MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Controlling_Deployments_using_Release_Gates.md

 10. In the **App Service name** dropdown list, select the name of the **Prod** web app.
 11. On the **All pipelines > PartsUnlimited-CD** pane, click **Save** and, in the **Save** dialog box, click **OK**.
 12. On the **Pipelines** pane, click the entry representing **PartsUnlimited-CI** build pipeline and then, on the **PartsUnlimited-CI** pane, click on **Run Pipeline**.
-13. On the **Run pipeline** pane, accept the default settings and click **Run** to trigger the pipeline.
+13. On the **Run pipeline** pane, accept the default settings and click **Run** to trigger the pipeline.  **Wait for the build pipeline to finish**.

     > **Note**: After the build succeeds, the release will be triggered automatically and the application will be deployed to both the environments.

 14. In the vertical navigational pane, in the **Pipelines** section, click **Releases** and, on the **PartsUnlimited-CD** pane, click the entry representing the most recent release.

-15. On the **PartsUnlimited-CD > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully. **wait for the build pipeline to finish**.
+15. On the **PartsUnlimited-CD > Release-1** blade, track the progress of the release and verify that the deployment to both web apps completed successfully.
 16. Switch to the Azure portal interface, navigate to the resource group **az400m10l01-RG**, in the list of resources, click the **Canary** web app, on the web app blade, click **Browse**, and verify that the web page loads successfully in a new web browser tab.
 17. Close the web browser tab displaying the **Parts Unlimited** web site.
 18. Switch to the Azure portal interface, navigate back to the resource group **az400m10l01-RG**, in the list of resources, click the **Production** web app, on the web app blade, click **Browse**, and verify that the web page loads successfully in a new web browser tab.